survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ...
 ```

 This change gave us a separate file that contains the manifest.
 In the output above it has been marked with `manifest` chunk name.
-Because we are using *html-webpack-plugin*, we don't have to worry about loading the manifest ourselves as the plugin adds a reference to *index.html* for us.
+Because we are using *html-webpack-plugin*, we don’t have to worry about loading the manifest ourselves as the plugin adds a reference to *index.html* for us.

 Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with *html-webpack-plugin* and allow you to write the manifest within *index.html* in order to avoid a request.